noahehall/theBookOfNoah/machine_learning/python/python.md

 # [terminology](https://docs.python.org/3/glossary.html#term-coroutine)
   - iterators: an object containing value(s), that when called, returns the next value
-  - generator functions: function that creates an iterator
   - suite of code: a block of code in python is called a suite
     - suites are defined by a colin after the keyword and indenting the code underneath the keyword
   - first class object: